St Joseph's College, Melbourne: 1940–1960

 By 1940 the Christian Brothers' felt that the school had expanded to the point where it was able to take over the provision of night classes in a Catholic Accountancy school for young men in the Melbourne area.
 The classes started with 40 or 50 students but expanded, post war, to around 200 and provided study allowing its pupils to attain membership to the Australian Society of Accountants.
 Hundreds of young men attended there until 1969 when the night school closed.

-1951 saw the first Matriculation class of 23 students graduate from the College which meant that it had attained full secondary school status.
+1951 saw the first Matriculation class since its earliest years.
+A class of 23 students graduated from the College meaning that it had attained full secondary school status.
 During the Golden Jubilee year of 1953, 122 boys were members of the College Cadet unit and provided a martial spectacle as they paraded before visiting dignitaries.
 Arthur Calwell, a prominent politician and old boy, was a guest speaker on one occasion as was Archbishop Daniel Mannix.

 During the 1950s the growing school population, due partly to the post War migration boom, forced the college to purchase land and eventually build a second school in the suburb of Pascoe Vale.
 In 1956 the Preparatory College, as it was then known, opened under the guidance of Ernest S Crowle as principal, who was himself an old boy of the college.
 In its early years it provided tuition in Grades 4, 5, 6 and Form 1 and had an initial enrolment of 274.
 By 1970 the school had become entirely secondary with classes comprising Form 1 to 4.
 Traditionally students completed their "junior" studies (Grades 7 to 10) at Pascoe Vale and then transferred to the "senior" campus in North Melbourne.

 From its early beginnings the college was heavily involved in a range of sports and Australian Rules Football in particular.
 North's football teams were often considered tough opponents both within the local school competition and the Victorian Amateur Football Association (VAFA) as the North Old Boys Amateur Football Club, or NOB's, which it rejoined in 1964 after a lapse in membership.
-In 2005 the North club amalgamated with St Patrick's College, Ballarat to become North Old Boys St. Parick's College Amateur Football Club.
+In 2005 the North club amalgamated with St Patrick's College, Ballarat to become North Old Boys St. Patrick's College Amateur Football Club.